codewithyouwan/Range/README.markdown

 The project also demonstrates loading a pre-trained model and making predictions, as shown in the final code cell.

 ## Installation

-See Installation.markdown for detailed instructions on setting up the project.
+See [Installation.md](Installation.markdown) for detailed instructions on setting up the project.

 ## Usage

-See Usage.markdown for instructions on how to use the project, including data preparation, initializing the Data class, training/loading the model, and making predictions.
+See [Usage.md](Usage.markdown) for instructions on how to use the project.

 ## Dependencies

-See Dependencies.markdown for a list of required Python libraries and their versions.
+See [Dependencies.md](Dependencies.markdown) for a list of required Python libraries and their versions.

 ## Conclusion